angular/components/src/cdk/datetime/datetime.md

 ```

 #### Building a custom calendar that works with the `CdkDatepicker`
- * Create a custom calendar component that extends `CalendarView`, implementing all abstract members:
+ * Create a custom calendar component that extends `CalendarView`, implementing all abstract
+ members and methods:
-    * The minimum, maximum, selected, and active dates are initially set by the datepicker and
+    * The minimum, maximum, selected, date filter, and active dates are initially set by the
-    will update the calendar accordingly.
+    datepicker and will update the calendar accordingly.
     * The selected date can be set by the calendar.
 The selected date will emit on a stream when
     the date has changed, and the datepicker will subscribe to this stream and update accordingly.